kris71990/worldleaders/front-end/README.md

         - A list of the primary goods the country exports
       - Export Partners
         - The countries to which most of the country's exports go

+### Testing

+Testing front-end components, actions, and reducers is done with Jest as well as a some helper dependencies.

+To run tests: `npm run test`